-Assuring receipt of Fair Market Value on OCS lands was mandated by the OCS Land Act and its amendments and remains a critical responsibility of the Resource Evaluation Program.
-Regional RE offices, in conjunction with headquarters oversight, perform the functions necessary to thoroughly assess the oil and gas potential and fair market value of OCS tracts offered for lease.
+Assuring receipt of Fair Market Value on OCS lands was mandated by the OCS Lands Act and its amendments and remains a critical responsibility of the Resource Evaluation Program.
+Regional offices, in conjunction with headquarters oversight, perform the functions necessary to thoroughly assess the oil and gas potential and fair market value of OCS tracts offered for lease.
 These tracts are offered through sales that are conducted in accordance with the OCS 5-Year Oil and Gas Leasing Program.
-As a result of this program, BOEM has become the second (after IRS) highest revenue provider for the US Federal Government.

-In general, the tract evaluation process consists of Phase 1 and Phase 2 described below.
+In general, the tract evaluation process consists of a 2 phase evaluation process as described below:

-Phase 1 of the process is conducted on a tract-by-tract basis and is normally completed fairly early following the bid opening.
-It is designed to accept those high bids where the competitive market can be relied upon to assure receipt of FMV or where Government data indicate the tract does not contain viable prospect.
+Phase 1 of the Fair Market Value Determination process is conducted on a tract-by-tract basis and is normally completed fairly early following the bid opening.
+It is designed to accept those high bids where the competitive market can be relied upon to assure receipt of Fair Market Value or where Government data indicate the tract does not contain viable prospect.